 Note that as event occurrence time estimation requires predicting the time of a given short event description, it is similar to the temporal query analysis (or temporal query profiling) \cite{jones2007temporal, campos2015survey, kanhabua2016temporal}, which aims to identify the time of the interest of short queries, and plays a significant role in temporal information retrieval so that time of queries and time of documents can be matched.
-Another example how event occurrence time can be used is in temporal question answering.
-In Question Answering over temporal document collections, a generic type of question that does not contain any temporal expression can be first mapped to its corresponding time period (i.e., time period when the event underlying the question took place) and then documents from that period can be further processed by a document reader module \cite{wang2020answering, wang2021improving}.\footnote{We will investigate temporal query profiling and temporal question answering in Section 5.3 and Section 5.4, respectively.} Table~\ref{tab_examples} presents examples of the four datasets while Table~\ref{tab_datasets} gives some basic statistics of the datasets as well as the pre-training corpus (i.e., the NYT corpus).
-The details of the datasets are discussed below:
+Another example of how event occurrence time can be used in practice is in Question Answering over temporal document collections.
+In this kind of QA, a question that does not contain any temporal expression can be first mapped to its corresponding time period (i.e., time period when the event underlying the question took place) so that the documents from that period can be then processed by a document reader module \cite{wang2020answering, wang2021improving}.\footnote{In Section 5.3 and Section 5.4 we will actually experiment with BiTimeBERT applied in temporal query profiling and temporal question answering, respectively.}

-\begin{enumerate}[wide, labelwidth=!, labelindent=3pt] \item \textbf{EventTime} \cite{wang2021event}: This dataset consists of descriptions and occurrence times of 22,398 events (between January 1987 and June 2007).
-We will compare our approach with the SOTA method for this dataset.
-As the SOTA method \cite{wang2021event} conducts search on the entire NYT corpus , we create an additional dataset called EventTime-WithTop1Doc, with the objective to simulate similar input setting as in \cite{wang2021event}.
-The top-1 relevant document of each event in the NYT corpus is firstly extracted using the same retrieval method (BM25) as in \cite{wang2021event}, and the new model input is provided containing the target event description together with appended timestamp and text content of the top-1 document.